creative-coding-lab/creative-coding-lab.github.io/about.md

 ## Course Description

 In this course students will learn the fundamentals of computation, software design, and web technologies, through a series of creative projects.
 The course is intended to equip students with the skills to develop artistic and business projects that include a significant computational component.
-Topics such as variables, functions, components, and functional and reactive programming will be brought together to create interactive applications, generative art, data visualization, and other domains.
+Topics such as variables, functions, components, and functional and reactive programming will be brought together to create interactive applications, generative art, and other domains.
 Within the framework of these creative projects students will develop a greater understanding of how computer programs operate, be exposed to various concepts used to create experiences and interactions, and become more familiar with some of the technologies that constitute the internet.
 This course is intended for students with no prior programming background.

 ## Course Overview and Learning Outcomes